When Is A Child Old Enough To Sit In A High Chair?

 A: Most children use high chairs until 2-3 years.
 Transition to booster seat or regular chair when child is too big for high chair, can sit safely at table, and understands not to stand on chair.
 Always use appropriate child seat until they’re truly ready.

-This article was reviewed by a pediatrician.
-A high chair makes feeding safer and helps establish healthy mealtime habits from the start.
+This article was reviewed by Babynama Pediatricians.
+A high chair, used correctly, makes feeding safer and helps establish healthy mealtime habits from the start.

 Need personalized guidance?
 Book a consultation with our pediatricians or explore our Care Plans for 24/7 expert support!